alpaka-group/llama/docs/pages/introduction.rst

 For this specific example, research and ready to use libraries already exist.

 But there are more useful mappings than SoA and AoS, such as:

- - blocking of memory (like partly using SoA inside an AoS approach)
+ * blocking of memory (like partly using SoA inside an AoS approach)
- - strided access of data (e.g. odd indexes after each other)
+ * strided access of data (e.g. odd indexes after each other)
- - padding
+ * padding
- - separating frequently accessed data from the rest
+ * separating frequently accessed data from the rest (hot/cold data separation)
- - ...
+ * ...

-Moreover, software is often using different heterogenous memory architectures such as RAM, VRAM, caches or network cards.
+Moreover, software is often using various heterogenous memory architectures such as RAM, VRAM, caches, memory-mapped devices or files, etc.
 A data layout optimized for a specific CPU may be inefficient on a GPU or only slowly transferable over network.
 A single layout -- not optimal for each architecture -- is very often a trade-off.
 An optimal layout is highly dependent on the architecture, the scaling of the problem and of course the chosen algorithm.